fedepujol/nvim/README.md

 ### First Launch

-In the first launch of neovim, you will be notified with a lot of errors.
+In the first launch, you'll be notified with a lot of errors.
 Mainly because the config needs the pluggins to be install and currently there are none.
 To correct this errors, type:

-    :PlugInstall
+    :PaqInstall

 This will tell `Paq` to download the missing pluggins.
 After `Paq` has finished, restart neovim.

 #### LSP

-In this config I’ve included several lsp’s (bash, css, html, etc.), to download the lsp’s, you must type:
+I’ve included several lsp’s (bash, css, html, etc.), to download the lsp’s, just type:

     :LspInstall bashls

-To view all available LSP's to download, type:
+To view all available LSP's to download:

 	:LspInstallInfo